KankakeeCommunityCollege/tuition-and-aid/_accordions/fa-types.md

 #### MAP Grant
 {: .typography__h5.links__offset}

 This is a state-funded program that provides assistance toward the cost of tuition and service fees.
 Awards range from $300 to $8,400 per year and fluctuate as funding runs out.
 It is extremely important to apply as early as possible for this award since funds are limited.
-The Illinois Student Assistance Commission(ISAC) is suspending the announcement of 2024-25 Monetary Awards Program (MAP) grants for all students whose initial 2024-25 FAFSA is received by the FAFSA Processing System (FPS) on or after August 21, 2024.

 ### Loans
 {: .typography__h3.links__offset}